Nordictrack 1750 vs Proform 5000 Treadmill Comparison – Which Should You Choose?

 So the Proform 5000 treadmill is a bit longer and will take up a bit more space than the Nordictrack 1750.

-Well, I honestly thought there would be more differences between these treadmills.
+Well, I honestly thought there would be more differences between these models.
 But in reality they’re very similar treadmills – both with the web browser console, extra-large running belts, same levels of speed and incline.

-The Proform 5000 comes in for a bit less and has a slightly stronger motor.
+On the other hand, the Proform 5000 comes in for a bit less and has a slightly stronger motor.

 Want to Learn More?